 4. Risk and Return

 It is already established that mutual funds have the advantage of reducing the risk by diversifying a portfolio.
-Stocks, on the other hand, are vulnerable to the market conditions and the performance of one stock can’t compensate for the other.
+On the other hand, stocks are vulnerable to the fluctuations in the market, and the performance of one stock can’t compensate for another.

 5. Tax Gains

-Remember, when investing in stocks, you will be liable to pay 15% tax on your short-term capital gains if you sell your stocks within one year.
+Note that you are levied with short-term capital gains tax at the rate of 15% if you sell your stock holdings within one year from the date of purchase.
 On the other hand, there is no tax on capital gains on the stocks that are sold by the fund.
-This can mean substantial benefits for you.
+This is a substantial benefit for you.
 The tax saved is also available for you to invest in further, thus making way for further income generation through investment.
-But you will have to hold on to your equity for more than a year in order to avoid paying that short-term capital gains tax.

 6. The cost of Investing

 Though you have to pay a fee to mutual fund managers, unlike in the case of stocks that you buy individually, the economies of scale also come into play.
 Active management of funds is indeed an affair that does not come free of cost.
-But the truth is that due to their large size, mutual funds pay only a small fraction of the brokerage charges that an individual shareholder pays for brokerage.
-Individual investors also have to pay the fees for Demat, which is not needed in the case of mutual funds.
+But the truth is that due to their large size, mutual funds pay only a small fraction of the brokerage charges that an individual shareholder pays.
+Individual investors also have to pay the fees for Demat, which can be avoided with mutual funds.

 A well-diversified portfolio should include at least 25 to 30 stocks, but that would be a difficult task for a small investor.
 With mutual funds, investors with low funds can also get a diversified portfolio.
 Buying units of a fund allows you to invest in multiple stocks without having to invest a considerable corpus.